harrel56/json-schema/Writerside/topics/Jackson.md

 The [JsonNode](https://javadoc.io/doc/dev.harrel/json-schema/latest/dev/harrel/jsonschema/JsonNode.html) abstraction wraps a concrete class form JSON/YAML library, which is called a "provider node."
-It is possible to interact with the API using provider nodes directly, but there is no type information at compile time, so please ensure that you are using a correct class.
+It is possible to interact with the API using provider nodes directly, but there is no type information at compile time, so please ensure that you are using the correct class.

 > Jackson's provider node is `com.fasterxml.jackson.databind.JsonNode` class.
 {style="note"}